alkurbatov/dotfiles/man/emacs_keys.md

 ## Terminal
 M-x ansi-term - open terminal in Emacs.
 (while in terminal) C-x - to type Emacs commands.
+(while in terminal) C-c C-j - enable the line mode (allows to scroll through the output).
+(while in terminal) C-c C-k - disable the line mode.

 ## Dired